 fly launch sets the stage by recording how to build, or get, the image, and both the first and all later deploys use that information.

 You can provide your own

-fly.toml sets a starting point for the app configuration, and under some circumstances a framework launch scanner may overwrite parts of it.
+fly.toml sets a starting point for the app configuration, and in some cases a framework launch scanner might overwrite parts of it.

 There are also a number of other options you can use to exert control over